fast-programmer/message_driven_app/README.md

 ### How to react to a model event being published (out of band)

-The publisher would be updated to route events to stateless handler functions based on the `event.name` (e.g. `User.created`).
+The publisher broadcasts each event to all subdomain message handlers.

+Inside each subdomain message handler, messages are routed to handlers based on `event.name` (e.g. `User.created`).

 This is the best place to call external APIs.